-Shots might not be the first thing that come to mind as you’re waking up on a cold, autumnal morning but these ginger turmeric shots are anything but your boozy, night-out sort.
-This ginger turmeric shot is one of my favourite immunity recipes for staving off colds and flu as well as keeping the immune system strong throughout the year.
-Turmeric and ginger are both a powerhouse of immune-boosting and inflammatory properties that help to keep the body healthy, balanced and strong.
+Shots might not be the first thing that comes to mind as you’re waking up on a cold, autumnal morning but these homemade ginger turmeric shots are anything but your boozy, night-out sort.

 *This ‘ginger turmeric wellness shot recipe’ post contains affiliate links meaning I might make a small profit if you choose to book at no extra cost to you.
 This helps me to keep providing you with top quality content for free.